66Ton99/fpPaymentPlugin/README.markdown

 ### Notes

-*1. Checkout correctly (Order Review) depends on fpPaymentCartPlugin
+*1. Checkout correctly (Order Review) depends on fpPaymentCartPlugin and if you don't want to use fpPaymentCartPlugin but it display Worning put "cart_item_holder_callback: 'fpPaymentTestNullObject'" in to fp_payment.yml